amithgc/DeforumStableDiffusion-v0.5-Local/README.md

 ## How to use it?
-The running command should looks like this:
+The run command should looks like this:
 ```
 python run.py --settings "./settings/animation_settings.json" --generate_video true
 ```

 *The output results will be available at `./output` folder.*

-Required variables & prompts for Deforum Stable Diffusion are set in the json file found in settings folder and I have also provided the settinngs for the example videos in *"example"* folder.
+Required variables & prompts for Deforum Stable Diffusion are set in the json file found in settings folder and I have also provided the settings for the example videos in *"example"* folder.